 We also had complaints that what we write in these pages applies mostly to Rio de Janeiro.
 Not true.
 Of course, things DO differ from region to region, in terms of diet and behavior and attitudes, but we've tried to emphasize what's common all over Brazil.
 Small towns in the interior WILL be more conservative...use common sense and you'll get along just fine.
 I've traveled by myself all over Brazil, on airplanes and buses, staying at hotels and small inns, going out to eat by myself at night, taking taxis, buses and the metro.
 Sometimes a male escort will be advisable, but in general, Brazil is a country where women traveling alone are perfectly safe and will not be harassed.
 People may stare at you, sometimes, but it's mostly out of friendly curiosity.
 Notice that I say "mostly" and always be aware of your surroundings.

 And last, but not least, a few words about women and marriage, work, children, etc. Expect differences among social classes and geographical locations; also, certain families may be more traditional than others.
 But a desire for change and economic realities have dramatically altered the picture in Brazil.
 A great number of women have college degrees and work outside the home.
 Actually, women now outnumber men in "traditional" colleges like Law and Medicine.
-They are involved in politics (several large cities, including some in northeastern Brazil, have been run by women in recent years), banking and big business; more and more daughters are taking over their father's businesses; there are large numbers of doctors and scientists; the general attitude among my friends' daughters is one of "there's nothing I can't do" (I can count amongst these young women a lawyer with a Master's Degree, an economist, and another one pursuing a degree in Petroleum Engineering.
-And, of course, two women ran for President in the 2010 elections and one of them is now Brazil's President!)
-New divorce laws, changing attitudes towards single or separated women, extended maternity and paternity leaves, were very positive steps in the last several decades.
+They are involved in politics (several large cities, including some in northeastern Brazil, have been run by women in recent years), banking and big business; more and more daughters are taking over their father's businesses; there are large numbers of doctors and scientists; the general attitude among my friends' daughters is one of "there's nothing I can't do."
+New divorce laws, changing attitudes towards single or separated women, extended maternity and paternity leaves, were very positive steps in the last two decades.
 Of course, we all wish Brazilian men had changed along...I see too many women trying to do it all, just like in the U.S.